barry-ha/Griduino/docs/ASSEMBLY.md

 <h2>7.
 Programming the Griduino GPS</h2>

-To load the Griduino programming onto your device, please refer to latest documentation on GitHub:
+To load the Griduino programming onto your device, please see the latest documentation on GitHub:

 https://github.com/barry-ha/Griduino